X Movement

-X Movement (Movimento X, MX), later Project For – X Movement (Progetto Per - Movimento X), is a populist political party in Italy founded in 2014 by some senators expelled from the Five Star Movement.
-The leader of the party is the former Senator Laura Bignami, while the national spokesperson is Giampaolo Sablich, her husband and former city councilor of Busto Arsizio.
+X Movement (Movimento X, MX), later Project For – X Movement (Progetto Per - Movimento X), was a populist political party in Italy founded in 2014 by some senators expelled from the Five Star Movement.
+The leader of the party was the former Senator Laura Bignami, while the national spokesperson was Giampaolo Sablich, her husband and former city councilor of Busto Arsizio.

-The party is inspired by the Spanish Podemos party.
+The party was inspired by the Spanish Podemos party.

 MX was launched in July 2014 by four senators who had left (or had been expelled from) the Five Star Movement (M5S), a populist party which had come first in the 2013 general election, over disagreements with Beppe Grillo's and Gianroberto Casaleggio's leadership, but did not want to team up with the already-existent Italy Work in Progress.